sjmikler/pytorch-symbolic/README.md

-Defining models in tensorflow is easy: https://www.tensorflow.org/guide/keras/functional I make it easy in PyTorch as well.
+Defining models in tensorflow is easy: https://www.tensorflow.org/guide/keras/functional

+I make it easy in PyTorch as well.

+> Early version of the repo

 # Functional API for model creation

-Deep learning models can be often presented as directed acyclic graphs, with intermediate outputs as nodes and layers ( aka. transformations, functions) as edges.
-In this graph, there exist nonempty set of **input nodes**, which in fact are nodes without any predecessors.
-Also, there exists nonempty set of **output nodes**, so nodes without any successors.
+Deep learning models can be often presented as directed acyclic graphs with intermediate outputs as nodes and layers (aka. transformations, functions) as edges.
+In this graph, there exists a nonempty set of **input nodes**, which in fact are nodes without any predecessors.
+Also, there exists a nonempty set of **output nodes**, which are nodes without any successors.

 If your neural network meets the above conditions, it can be created in a functional manner.

-# How do we usually define an architecture?
+# Model definition in PyTorch

-A usual way to define a model in PyTorch is an objective one.
+An usual way to define a model in PyTorch is an objective one.
 Steps:

 1. define a class that inherits from `nn.Module`
-2. define all the layers in `__init__` method
+2. define all the layers, including shapes, in `__init__` method
-3. define order in which layers are used in `forward` method
+3. define an order in which layers are used in `forward` method

 The separation of step 2 and 3 makes network creation more difficult than it should be.
 Why?

-* We have to create know the exact input of the layer for creating its predecessors
+* We have to know the exact shape of the input for each layer
 * In more complicated networks, we have to create the model virtually twice: in `__init__` and in `forward`

 Example (ResNet definition):